GO ALL INApply Now

 Shortly after being named president of Transylvania University, it became clear to me that there is a special bond between Transylvania alumni and their alma mater.
 The commitment and dedication of alumni from all different eras is striking.
 In addition, the level of success achieved by so many Transylvania alums speaks to the consistent quality of a Transylvania education.

 What better way for Transylvania to provide the optimal educational experience for our students than to pair them with our talented alumni base?
-To this end, we are developing a mentoring program, 100 Doors to Success.
+To this end, we have created a mentoring program, 100 Doors to Success.

-We look forward to working with students, alumni, and friends of the university so that our students can pursue their intellectual passions while also preparing for successful careers.
+We are committed to providing connections between students, alumni and friends of the university so that our students can pursue their intellectual passions while also preparing for successful careers.

 If you have questions or interest in participating, please contact Tracy Dunn at (859) 233-8148.